 Renewable energy resources are typically available on an intermittent basis.
 An ability to store energy generated from renewable resources increases the quantity of low carbon energy harnessed and the efficiency of the electricity system.
 Clare County Council recognises the importance of renewable energy storage, particularly green hydrogen gas storage and pumped freshwater hydro energy storage, in meeting its targets in respect of renewable electricity generation.
-Energy storage is addressed in greater detail in the Clare Renewable Energy Strategy 2023-2030 (Volume 5 of this Plan).
+Energy storage is addressed in greater detail in the Clare Renewable Energy Strategy 2023-2029 (Volume 5 of this Plan).

-Development Plan Objective: Energy Storage
+Development Plan Objective:

+Energy Stora Energy Storage

-- a) To support and facilitate the development of secure, appropriately scaled energy storage facilities, particularly green hydrogen gas storage and pumped freshwater hydro energy storage, at suitable locations throughout the County, in compliance with the requirements of Objective CDP3.1 of this plan; and - b) To support initiatives to develop innovation, advances in technology and pilot projects for the sustainable development of energy storage and carbon capture within the Region and to work with key stakeholders in developing sustainable forestry to support carbon sequestration and enhance biodiversity.
+CDP 11.51 It is an objective of Clare County Council: a) To support and facilitate the development of secure, appropriately scaled energy storage facilities, particularly green hydrogen gas storage and pumped freshwater hydro energy storage, at suitable locations throughout the county, in compliance with the requirements of objective CDP 3.3 of this plan; and, b) To support initiatives to develop innovation, advances in technology and pilot projects for the sustainable development of energy storage and carbon capture within the region and to work with key stakeholders in developing sustainable forestry to support carbon sequestration and enhance biodiversity.